AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-partner-flows.md

    If the Adobe Pass backend does not identify a valid profile and the partner single sign-on validation passes, the streaming application receives a response with actions and data to pass to the partner framework for starting the authentication flow with the MVPD.

-   For more details about the profile retrieval flow using a partner authentication response, refer to the [Retrieve profile using partner authentication response](#retrieve-profile-using-partner-authentication-response) section.
+   For more details about the profile retrieval flow using a partner authentication response, refer to the [Crreate and retrieve profile using partner authentication response](#create-and-retrieve-profile-using-partner-authentication-response) section.

 1. **Proceed with basic authentication flow:** The Sessions Partner endpoint response contains the following data:
    * The `actionName` attribute is set to either "authenticate" or "resume".